 Other birth injuries that can result from medical malpractice include preeclampsia, cranial or spinal cord injury, and umbilical cord strangulation.

 Obstetrical malpractice can also result in injury to the mother.
 Injuries to the cervix, uterus, and blood vessels frequently take place because of surgical errors that occur during vaginal delivery as well as delivery by caesarian section.
 The failure to promptly treat preeclampsia can tragically lead to the death of the mother.
 Women can also suffer from preventable infections that lead to tissue and nerve damage when placental tissue is improperly left behind in the uterus following childbirth.
-Failure to promptly respond to vaginal bleeding following delivery, a condition known as uterine atony, can also lead to permanent injury and even death to the mother.
+Failure to promptly respond to vaginal bleeding following delivery, a condition known as uterine atony, can also lead to permanent injury and even death of the mother.
 Our attorneys have represented many mothers who were needlessly harmed during the course of childbirth.

 What sets De Caro & Kaplen, LLP apart from most personal injury law firms in New York?
 It’s our tireless commitment to protecting the rights of young brain injury victims and their mothers who have been harmed at the hands of careless OB/GYN professionals.
 We also bring: